hackclub/hackclub/workshops/online-pong/README.md

   if (!this.state.gameStarted) return // Don't update the ball's position if the game hasn't started!

   const speedConstant = delta / 3 // Increasing the number 3 will make the ball move slower and vice versa.

+  const bounceAngleConstant = 40 // less is more!

   // Update the ball's Y position: if (this.state.pongDirection) this.state.pongY += speedConstant // Ball is moving TOWARD player 2, so we increase its y position